notadithyabhat/medbill-takehome/readme.md

 Next Steps:
 1. Created the case route to create a new case for a user and get the list of cases for a user.
 Tested with postman and it works as expected.
+2. Created the message route to create a new message.
+Added a check to only proceed it the case exists.
+Since a message belongs to a case, I've mounted the mesage route to the case route.
+Also another thing is that the case can be accessed only the owner of the case as well as the Staff or AI.
+So Added checks for those accordingly.
+3.